nwtime/ntpwww/content/en/archives/4.2.8-series/howto.md

 The best way to understand how the clock drivers work is to study one of the drivers already implemented, such as <code>refclock_wwvb.c</code>.
 The main interface is the <code>refclockproc</code> structure, which contains for most drivers the decoded timecode, on-time timestamp, reference timestamp, exception reports and statistics tallies, etc. The support routines are passed a pointer to the <code>peer</code> structure, which contains a pointer to the <code>refclockproc</code> structure, which in turn contains a pointer to the unit structure, if used.
 For legacy purposes, a table <code>typeunit[type][unit]</code> contains the peer structure pointer for each configured clock type and unit.
 This structure should not be used for new implementations.

-Radio and modem reference clocks by convention have addresses of the form <code>127.127._t_._u_</code>, where _t_ is the clock type and _u_ in the range 0-3 is used to distinguish multiple instances of clocks of the same type.
+Radio and modem reference clocks by convention have addresses of the form <code>127.127._t_._u_</code>, where <code>_t_</code> is the clock type and <code>_u_</code> in the range 0-3 is used to distinguish multiple instances of clocks of the same type.
 Most clocks require a serial or parallel port or special bus peripheral.
-The particular device is normally specified by adding a soft link <code>/dev/device_u_</code> to the particular hardware device.
+The particular device is normally specified by adding a soft link <code>/dev/device\__u_</code> to the particular hardware device.

 By convention, reference clock drivers are named in the form <code>refclock__xxxx_.c</code>, where <code>_xxxx_</code> is a unique string.
 Each driver is assigned a unique type number, long-form driver name, short-form driver name and device name.
 The existing assignments are in the [Reference Clock Drivers](/archives/4.2.8-series/refclock) page and its dependencies.
 All drivers supported by the particular hardware and operating system are automatically detected in the autoconfigure phase and conditionally compiled.

 * * *